sandeepyadav10011995/LLD/TODO APP/Unicorn vs Gunicorn.md

 designed to serve Python web applications and is compatible with a variety of Python web frameworks, such as Django and Flask.
 Gunicorn can handle multiple requests concurrently and can be configured to scale horizontally by running multiple worker processes.

-In summary, while Unicorn and Gunicorn both serve the same purpose of deploying web applications, Unicorn is designed for Ruby on Rails applications and Gunicorn is designed for Python applications.
+In summary, while __Unicorn and Gunicorn both serve the same purpose of deploying web applications__, Unicorn is designed for Ruby on Rails applications and Gunicorn is designed for Python applications.
 Therefore, Gunicorn is the preferred choice when deploying Python web applications.